Home » Conservation in Action » Conservation projects » Duck nest monitoring project

 Duck nest tubes have been shown to improve wild mallard populations by increasing brood size and hatching success across their range.

-The security and protection provided by nesting tubes can improve the chance of hatching success to 90%, compared to the less than 15% chance of success in ground nests.
+The security and protection provided by nesting tubes can improve the chance of hatching success to 90 per cent.
+See the report below for more details.

 Share